1 mg and 2 mg tablets

 severe liver disease

-any other serious medical problem such as lung or heart disease, cancer or AIDS for which you are currently under supervision by your doctor
+any other serious medical problem such as lung or heart disease, neurological or psychiatric disorders or other endocrine disorders, cancer or AIDS for which you are currently under supervision by your doctor

 You must tell your doctor if you: